contactandyc/another-c-library/website/ebook/7-allocator/index.md

 #define ac_malloc(len) _ac_malloc_d(NULL, __AC_FILE_LINE__, len)
 ```

-A NULL allocator simply means to use the global allocator.
+A NULL allocator simply means that the global allocator will be used.

 The second feature is to allow for a mechanism to allow for custom content in place of the caller.
 For example, if we allocate a buffer and keep changing its size, we might want to know the following: where the buffer was initialized, the maximum size of the buffer, its initial size, etc. Passing a boolean at the end denotes this custom feature, which defaults to false.